Throw Builder Class¶

 and a game-specific class, we need introduce a superclass that includes both Throw

-as subclasses.
-This permits the Outcome
+and Bin as subclasses.
+This permits the Outcome class to work

 with either Craps and Roulette; keeping them independent of each other.

-We could call the parent class a RandomEvent
+We could call the parent class a RandomEvent.

 This new class would have an integer event identifier: either the